-- How to file a small claims lawsuit in Randolph, IA.
+- How to file a small claim filing in Randolph, IA.

 - What to expect during a small claim hearing in Randolph, IA.

-- How much going to small claims costs in Randolph, IA.
+- How much does going to small claims costs in Randolph, IA?

-How Do I File A Small Claims Lawsuit in Randolph, IA County?
+How Do I File Small Claims in Randolph, IA County?